rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.2 Deadline

-The deadline for registrations is \[TBD\].
+The deadline for registrations is Friday, June 28th, 2024.
 After this date, new entries and requests for additions to the roster are invalid.

 ### 3.3 Double registration